Primary Navigation Mobile

 Servicing and warranty

 A pretty standard offering from Skoda when it comes to warranty – two years unlimited mileage followed by a third year/60,000 miles, whichever comes soonest.
-There are separate three year paint and 12 year body warranties too.
+There are separate three-year paint and 12-year body warranties too.

 Reliability

-• Skoda has a good reliability record
+• Skoda has a good customer satisfaction record

 Ongoing running costs